 The , which was adopted by the Federal Government in summer 2014, serves as the government’s road map for implementing digital policies in cooperation with the business community, the social partners, civil society and academia.
 Over the last three years, the Federal Government has undertaken key measures to meet the goals set out by the Digital Agenda.
 These measures include the adoption of funding programmes for the expansion of high-performance, nation-wide broadband networks, the launch of additional digitisation projects, the adoption of the IT Security Act and .

-On 26 April 2017, the Federal Government adopted its 2014-2017 Report on the Digital Agenda, outlining the progress achieved on digital policy in the last three years.
-The report shows that, in many areas, Germany is well-prepared for the digital future.
+On 26 April 2017, the Federal Government adopted its 2014-2017 Report on the Digital Agenda.
+The report is outlining the progress achieved on digital policy in the last three years.
+It shows that, in many areas, Germany is well-prepared for the digital future.
 You can find detailed information about the Digital Agenda here.

 Making a success of the digital transformation in Germany

 At the 2016 CeBIT fair, former Federal Minister for Economic Affairs Sigmar Gabriel presented the .
 This strategy sets out important measures and policy instruments that Germany will need to deploy in this legislative term and beyond in order to make a success of the digital transformation.

 German administrations also need to keep pace with the digital transformation.
 For this purpose, the federal government announced to "provide online the 100 most important and frequently used administrative services throughout the country in a uniform manner".
 The study entitled , which was presented in the Federal Ministry for Economic Affairs and Energy on 5 July 2017, identifies the most important interactions between businesses and administrations of around 5,500 administrative services – i.e. those administrative services that are frequently used by businesses, result in high compliance costs and have huge digitalisation potential.
 The study is available for download .

 Guidelines for a digital policy that benefits all